Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Correlations and entanglement spreading

-so that the maximum entangled generated is order $1/2 \ln L_A$, as observed also for long-range spin systems~\cite{lerose2020origin}. \item \textit{Case} $\mathcal{N} > 1$: the permutational symmetry is effectively broken and the correlations acquire a spatial modulation, making an explicit computation of $S(t)$ impossible.
+(let us notice that both expression breaks down whenever the resonance is non active and $\eta_0 = O(1)$).
+The maximum entangled generated is thus of order $1/2 \ln L_A$, as observed also for long-range spin systems~\cite{lerose2020origin}. \item \textit{Case} $\mathscr{N} > 1$: here the permutational symmetry is effectively broken and the correlations acquire a spatial modulation, making an explicit computation of $S(t)$ impossible.
 However, close expressions can be derived in the regime $L_A \gg 1$.
-Indeed, while the spatial modulation of the modes can no longer be ignored for $L_A = O(N)$, a principal component analysis of the $L_A$ by $L_A$ correlation matrix $\gamma_{\rm red}$ reveals that only a number $\lfloor \mathcal{N}/2 \rfloor$ of $O(L)$ eigenvalues $\sigma_n$ actually contributes to the entropy.
-In particular, as shown in App.\,\ref{app:entanglement}, we have
+Indeed, while the spatial modulation of the modes can no longer be ignored for $L_A = O(N)$ ($\rho = O(1)$), a principal component analysis of the $L_A$ by $L_A$ correlation matrix $\gamma_{\rm red}$ reveals that only a number $\lfloor \mathscr{N}/2 \rfloor$ of $O(L)$ eigenvalues $\sigma_n$ actually contributes to the entropy.
+In particular, as shown in App.\,\ref{app:entanglement}, for an extensive interval we have

-where $\text{pdet}$ denotes the pseudo-determinant of the $\mathcal{N}$ by $\mathcal{N}$, skew symmetric matrix
+where $\text{pdet}$ denotes the pseudo-determinant of the $\mathscr{N}$ by $\mathscr{N}$, skew symmetric matrix